stojnev/dwr-skating/README.md

 "dŵr skating" is a collection of thoughts, musings, methodologies, measurements, results and analyses related to the influence of skating force and anti-skating mechanisms during vinyl reproduction.

-Most of the work centers around **dŵr**, a turntable of my design and execution.
+Most of the work centers around **dŵr**, a turntable of own design and execution.

 ## Description